 MAC believes more efforts are needed when it comes to harmonised implementation of EU regulations and supports more controls in the market.

-MAC would like to stress the importance of coherence with other EU rules (food safety, hygiene, consumer information, conservation rules) as well as with other relevant norms and standards.
+MAC would like to stress the importance of coherence with other EU rules (food safety, hygiene, consumer information, control, IUU, conservation rules) as well as with other relevant norms and standards.

 MAC believes that clearly defended standards are necessary in the market in order to ensure that the EU market is supplied with sustainable products, that uniform and transparent criteria are applied throughout the single market, that fair competition is guaranteed and the profitability of the EU production is improved.